Visual Literacy Forum—Project Vis

 attending, please contact me via email.
 Project Vis will fund appropriate travel expenses,

 including transportation, lodging, food, and workshop fees; individuals must make

 their own travel arrangements.
 Please note that there is a special reduced educational rate for conference registration,

-Project VIS will also support travel to the Visual Resources Association Foundation’s upcoming workshop entitled “Can We Do That?: Intellectual Property Rights and Visual Media,” to be held at Princeton University on December 15.
-VRAF will also be hosting workshops on visual literacy (at the University of Kentucky, Lexington, on March 2) and documenting cultural heritage (at Ohio State University on March 16) and VIS will support faculty and staff interested in attending these upcoming events as well; watch the VRAF workshop page for forthcoming information and contact Paul Benzon if interested in any of the above opportunities.
+Project Vis will also support travel to the Visual Resources Association Foundation’s upcoming workshop titled “Can We Do That?: Intellectual Property Rights and Visual Media,” to be held at Princeton University on December 15.
+The foundation will also be hosting workshops on visual literacy (University of Kentucky at Lexington, March 2) and documenting cultural heritage (Ohio State University, March 16) and Project Vis will support faculty and staff interested in attending these upcoming events as well; watch the foundatoin's workshop page for forthcoming information and contact Paul Benzon if interested in any of the above opportunities.

 Date: October 27, 2017